csebooks/cybersecurity/content.en/security_architecture_and_engineering/engineering_processes_secure_design_principles/least_privilege.md

 ---
-title: 'Secure defaults'
+title: 'Least privilege'
-weight: 5
+weight: 2
 ---

 # Content Will be Added Soon